Subsections

 xsel> save spectrum N132D_rsl_Hp_int0_src.pi

 Users may repeat this procedure to create spectra at other intervals.
-Before that, make sure to clear the time and grade filters.
+Before moving to the next interval, make sure to initialize the time and grade filter setups.

 xsel> clear time